thegreatco/Meadow.Foundation/Source/Meadow.Foundation.Peripherals/ICs.IOExpanders.Ftxxxx/Driver/Readme.md

 This driver is compatible with Windows, macOS, and Linux.
 However, for macOS and Linux, you must manually install the FTDI D2XX drivers.

 ## macOS

-*NOTE* - This may not be necessary, as MacOS includes a Virtual COM Port (VCP) driver since macOS 10.9 (Mavericks).
-If you are using an older version of macOS, you may need to install the FTDI D2XX drivers.

-## macOS
 1. Download the **Universal** D2XX driver (v1.4.30 or later) from the [FTDI Drivers page](https://ftdichip.com/drivers/d2xx-drivers/).